-Social Psychology A student interested in specializing in social psychology would normally take:

-Introduction to Statistics (110) Introduction to Social Psychology (104) Advanced Statistics (111) Experimental Methods in Social Psychology (126) Methods in Applied Social Psychology (127) Group Processes (155) Topics in Legal Psychology (157)

-Ethnic Attitudes (156)
+Social Psychology A student interested in specializing in social psychology Introduction to Statistics (60) Introduction to Social Psychology (104) Advanced Statistics (111) Experimental Methods in Social Psychology (126) Methods in Applied Social Psychology (127) Group Processes (155) Topics in Legal Psychology (157) Ethnic Attitudes (156) Emotions (143) The Psychology of Judgment (148) as well as other electives of interest.

-Emotions (143)

-The Psychology of Judgment (148)

-as well as other electives of interest.

-Cognitive Psychology A student interested in specializing in cognitive psychology could take: Introduction to Statistics (110) Introduction to Cognitive Psychology (105) Visual Cognition (160) Memory and Attention (135) Psychology and Artificial Intelligence (133) Psychology of Thinking (134) Psycholinguistics (145) Cognitive Development: Piaget (136) Advanced Statistics (111) Laboratory in Cognitive Processes (115) The Psychology of Judgment (148) Choice and Decision (141) as well as other electives of interest.
+Cognitive Psychology A student interested in specializing in cognitive psychology could take: Introduction to Statistics (60) Introduction to Cognitive Psychology (105) Visual Cognition (160) Memory and Attention (135) Psychology and Artificial Intelligence (133) Psychology of Thinking (134) Psycholinguistics (145) Cognitive Development: Piaget (136) Advanced Statistics (111) Laboratory in Cognitive Processes (115) The Psychology of Judgment (148) Choice and Decision (141) as well as other electives of interest.

 Sensation and Perception A student interested in specializing in sensation and perception would normally take:

-Introduction to Statistics (110) Introduction to Sensation and Perception (102)
+Introduction to Statistics (60)

+- Introduction to Sensation and Perception (102)

 - Introduction to Cognitive Psychology (105)

 - Visual Cognition (160)

-Physiological Basis of Perception (159) Laboratory Methods in Sensory
+- Physiological Basis of Perception (159)

+- Laboratory Methods in Sensory Psychology (116)

-Psychology (116) Memory and Attention (135)
+Memory and Attention (135)

 as well as other electives of interest.

-Learning and Motivation A student interested in specializing in learning and motivation would normally take: Introduction to the Principles of Behavior (103) Introduction to Statistics (110) Learning and Motivation (120) - Laboratory in Learning and Motivation (121) - Comparative Psychology (150) Control of Human Behavior (151) s well as other close of the as well as other electives of interest.
+Learning and Motivation A student interested in specializing in learning and motivation would normally take: Introduction to the Principles of Behavior (103) Introduction to Statistics (60) Learning and Motivation (120) Laboratory in Learning and Motivation (121) Comparative Psychology (150) Control of Human Behavior (151) as well as other electives of interest.

-Physiological Psychology A student interested in specializing in physiological psychology would normally take:

-Introduction to Physiological Psychology (106)

-Neural Basis of Memory (162)

-Introduction to Statistics (110)

-Introduction to Sensation and Perception (102)

-Comparative Psychology (150)

-Physiological Basis of Perception (159) Laboratory Methods in Sensory
+Physiological Psychology A student interested in specializing in physiological psychology would normally take: Introduction to Physiological Psychology (106) Neural Basis of Memory (162) Introduction to Statistics (60) Introduction to Sensation and Perception (102) Comparative Psychology (150) Physiological Basis of Perception (159) Laboratory Methods in Sensory Psychology (116) in addition to other electives of interest.

-Psychology (116)

-in addition to other electives of interest.